Links to other sites

 When you sign up for a free email service we store your email address along with any other information you provide.
 This information may include, but is not limited to, details such as your name and email address.
 By signing up to a free email service, or subscribing for a service or product, you agree to the collection, storage and processing of your information in the manner set out in this policy.

 We use the information we collect from you to process orders, identify personal preferences and match your needs with relevant products and services.
 If you have signed up for a free email service, we use the information you provide to send the email to you.

 Unless you have opted not to receive offers, we also use your information to send you offers by email from us, and by post from us and other carefully selected outside companies.
-We do not give, rent or sell your email address to outside companies.
+We do not rent or sell your email address to companies outside the Agora Health Ltd group.
 Should you wish to unsubscribe at any time, instructions on how to do so are included with every email.

 Data capture and processing

-The data you provide is captured and processed on our behalf by our parent company, Agora Inc. Agora Inc is based in Baltimore in the United States.
-The US has no comprehensive data protection law, however Agora Inc. offers the same levels of protection for your information, including the security of the database on which your information is stored and the privacy of your information, that we offer in United Kingdom.
+The data you provide is captured and processed on our behalf by Publishing Services, LLC.
+Publishing Services, LLC is based in Baltimore in the United States.
+The US has no comprehensive data protection law, however Publishing Services offers the same levels of protection for your information, including the security of the database on which your information is stored and the privacy of your information, that we offer in the United Kingdom.

-We will only disclose your data to other third parties, if we are compelled to do so for legal or regulatory purposes.
+We will only disclose your data to third parties other than those described above if we are compelled to do so for legal or regulatory purposes.

 Advertising in free emails

 We fund our free emails (Daily Health and Nutrition & Healing E tips) by taking advertising.
 There are small ads in each free email, and then two or three times a week we will send you separate promotional emails, which will contain advertisements from us or from other companies.